• Skip to primary navigation

 • 75 g Butter Melted

-• 1 tbsp Gulab Jamun Syrup Or add 1 tbsp more of Butter
+• 1 tablespoon Gulab Jamun Syrup Or add 1 tablespoon more of Butter

 Complete Cheesecake